 Connecting families to the EHDI process involves more than providing a hearing screening and diagnostic follow-up and more than providing hearing aids to infants.
 The pediatric audiologist is charged with educating the team, family, and public concerning the entire EHDI process.
 Terminology should be demystified and clearly understandable explanations substituted for professional jargon at every opportunity.
-Expectations and timelines should be clearly identified management.
+Expectations and timelines should be clearly identified to help decision-making by all parties.

-Another important way pediatric audiologists can connect families to the EHDI process is with systematic information to help decision-making by all parties.
 There are a number of resources available for families and team members (see Appendix A).
 The pediatric audiologist should consider meeting with parent groups, school programs for the deaf and hard of hearing, early intervention agencies, and medical associations to explain the EHDI process and answer any questions concerning audiological assessment and habilitation.